PA Basics

 You can find more detailed discussion under the following headings:

-A few aspects of this enormous topic are touched upon here.
+A few aspects of this enormous topic are touched upon here, including an introduction to Decibels and Phase.

 PA Equipment Guide